dmytrovoytko/llm-interview-assistant/README.md

 ### :hammer_and_wrench: Setup environment

-1. Fork this repo on GitHub.
+1. **Fork this repo on GitHub**.
 Or use `git clone https://github.com/dmytrovoytko/llm-interview-assistant.git` command to clone it locally, then `cd llm-interview-assistant`.
-2. Create GitHub CodeSpace from the repo ‼️ use 4-core - 16GB RAM machine type.
+2. Create GitHub CodeSpace from the repo ‼️ **use 4-core - 16GB RAM machine type**.
 3. **Start CodeSpace**
 4. The app works in docker containers, you don't need to install packages locally to test it.
 5. **Go to the app directory** `cd interview_assistant`